dantaylor28/the-food-blog/README.md

 * Connect to your GitHub account and type your repository name
 * Click deploy and your project should now be live

+The link to my live website can be found at - https://pp4-food-blog.herokuapp.com/

 # Testing